Cancers of the Oral Mucosa

 Disadvantages mainly include the facts that (1) adverse effects are common; (2) cure is uncommon, especially for large tumors; and (3) subsequent surgery is more difficult and hazardous and survival is reduced further.

 Radiotherapy can be performed by external beam radiation (teletherapy), which is commonly accompanied by adverse effects, or interstitial therapy (eg, brachytherapy, plesiotherapy).
 Implants of iridium Ir 192 for a few days are often used, supplying a radiation dose equivalent to teletherapy but one that is confined to the lesion and immediate area.
-Plesiotherapy causes fewer complications but is suitable only for tumors that are smaller than 2 cm and located in selected sites.
+Plesiotherapy causes fewer complications but is suitable only for tumors that are smaller than 2 cm and located in selected areas (nonmelanoma skin cancer).

 Of short-term complications, the oral mucositis that invariably follows external beam radiotherapy involving the oral tissues or cancer chemotherapy can be the most distressing and may have a significant effect on quality of life.
 Occasionally, oral mucositis is so severe that cancer therapy needs to be curtailed.
 As many as 40% of patients can be affected.

 Longer-term complications of radiotherapy, such as dry mouth (xerostomia), loss of taste, osteoradionecrosis (ORN) (less commonly), and other problems also may be distressing.
-Radiotherapy also complicates further surgery, because in particular, the endarteritis impoverishes healing.
-Prevention and treatment of oral complications whenever possible are important and should be performed by an oncologic team including a dental practitioner and an oral hygienist.
+Radiotherapy also complicates further surgery, because, in particular, the endarteritis impoverishes healing.
+Prevention and treatment of oral complications whenever possible are important and should be performed by an oncologic team including a dental health professional and an oral hygienist.

 Prevention and treatment planning before cancer therapy

 Prevention of oral disease and careful treatment planning are essential to minimize oral disease and the need for, and possible adverse consequences of, operative intervention.
-Adults with malignant head and neck disease unfortunately often have poor oral hygiene and care and are poorly compliant with oral health care.
-Most (97%) need oral health care before radiotherapy or chemotherapy for cancer.
-Almost one third of patients need oral care before bone marrow transplantation.
+Many adults with malignant head and neck disease often have poor oral hygiene and dental care and are poorly compliant with oral health in general.
+The majority of head and neck cancer patients need oral care prior to radiotherapy and/or chemotherapy for cancer.
+Likewise, for bone marrow transplantation.
+Oral care should include full-mouth radiography, baseline oral prophylaxis, extraction(s) of any compromised tooth, ruling out of yeast infection, and instructions on proper oral hygiene.
+Patients should also be started on fluoride applications and should be instructed on how to minimize oral trauma and keep their mouth moist.

 Extremely important, but often overlooked, is the need for psychosocial counseling; patients must be counseled carefully to ensure they can adjust, at least partially, to the complications of cancer therapy.